-Is It for You?
+Is it for you?

 The study of literature — including stories, poems, graphic novels, films and digital content — animates our experience of diverse identities, cultures and time periods.
-In this program, you’ll have access to independent research opportunities, community projects, campus journals and practicums in creative writing, digital creation in a literary context, or writing in the arts.
+In this program, you’ll access independent research opportunities, community projects, campus journals, and practicums in creative writing, digital creation in a literary context, or writing in the arts.
 You’ll graduate with superior writing skills, ready to enrich the cultural landscape and advance the art of communication in various forms and industries.

 This is one of 10 bachelor of arts programs that share a one-year foundation.

 Double major options available after your first year: English and History, or English and Philosophy.